rks101/isdp/README.md

 [The state of Mobile App Security](https://licelus.com/resources/state-of-mobile-app-security) by Lecel

 Some [companies](https://unicourt.com/) collect data from public records to share on the internet, run analytics, offer APIs, and charge a fee. e.g., Court hearings, litigation data, etc. There are [compelling reasons](https://thehill.com/opinion/technology/4820294-ai-data-public-records-privacy/) why public records should be off-limits for AI systems.

+**Oh!
+G00gle**
+In more than one service, such as G00gle and YouTube, the platform gathers a huge amount of your personal information (not just your IP) to analyze and track you.
+Moreover, YouTube is owned by G00gle/Alphabet, a company that tracks you across many websites (via AdSense or Google Analytics).
+Read their Privacy Policy once.
+**Alternatives**
+Try replacing (completely switching) Chrome with Duck Duck Go.
+No obligation, just give it a try.
+Try PeerTube instead of YouTube.
+No obligation, just give it a try.
+You don't really need the Google Search app on mobile devices.
+No obligation, just give it a try.

 ----